 Another difference between Valentine’s Day in France and North America is that Valentine’s Day is mainly celebrated by adults.

-A child might give another girl or boy a valentines gift if he or she is sweet on them, but kids giving each other Valentine’s day gifts is rare.
+A child might give another girl or boy a valentines gift if he or she is sweet on them, but kids giving each other Valentine’s Day gifts are rare.